 How to Register for Classes

 I occasionally substitute teach other classes, so be sure to check back here for the latest schedule updates.
-Finally, check out the Events page for workshops and other programs.
+Finally, be sure to check out my Events page for public workshops and other programs.

 What is Yin Yoga?